 DABATEM is an independent research center in Istanbul internationally recognized for its pioneering work in the field of mass trauma .
 It conducts research into mental health effects of wars, torture, earthquakes, and sexual and gender-based violence and their effective treatment.
-It is founded in 1995 by Professor Metin Basoglu and currently directed by Professor Ebru Salcioglu.
+It was founded in 1995 by Professor Metin Basoglu and is currently directed by Professor Ebru Salcioglu.

 Mass trauma events affect large numbers of people and lead to a serious mental health problem around the world.
 Effective dealing with this problem requires a mental healthcare model based on interventions that are (1) theoretically sound, (2) proven to be effective, (3) brief, (4) easy to train therapists in their delivery, (5) practicable in different cultures, and (6) suitable for dissemination through media other than professional therapists, such as lay people, self-help tools, and mass media.
 Current trauma treatments do not meet more than two or three of these requirements.